Propulsion-Power-TU-Delft/PyShockflow/README.md

 The following picture reports the comparison between the solutions with and without high-order reconstruction.
 ![Description of image](images/high_order_comparison.png)

-Given the sensitivity of high-order reconstruction to the simulation time-step, the following pictures report the comparison between the reference data obtained with the analytical riemann solver, and simulation results obtained with different time-steps, highlighting the dependency of high-order schemes from the CFL used.
-The second picture is a zoom in the critical areas of the first one.
+Given the sensitivity of high-order reconstruction to the simulation time-step, the following picture reports the comparison between the reference data obtained with the analytical riemann solver, and simulation results obtained with different time-steps.
 ![Description of image](images/high_order.png)
+Zooming in in the critical areas shows the time-step sensitivity.
 ![Description of image](images/high_order_zoom.png)

 ##### CO2 with real gas effects #####